SimVascular/svZeroDSolver/paper/paper.md

 We use the [Eigen package](https://gitlab.com/libeigen/eigen) to represent and solve these sparse linear systems [@eigenweb].
 Mathematical details on this implementation are provided in the [`SparseSystem`](https://simvascular.github.io/svZeroDSolver/class_sparse_system.html#details) and [`Integrator`](https://simvascular.github.io/svZeroDSolver/class_integrator.html#details) classes in the documentation.

-`svZeroDSolver` currently has implementations of different types of blood vessel blocks with non-linear resistors to model vascular stenoses, junctions between blood vessels, a heart valve block modeled using a hyperbolic tangent function, a cardiac chamber block modeled as a time-varying capacitor and inductor, and several different boundary condition blocks including simple flow, pressure and resistors blocks, windkessel boundary conditions, coronary boundary conditions that include the intramyocardial pressure experienced by coronary arteries, as well as closed-loop versions of windkessel and coronary boundary conditions that allow a user to build a closed-loop circulation model [@Vignon-Clementel2006;@Kim2009;@kimcoronary;@Mirramezani2019;@menon2023predictors;@menon2024personalized].
+`svZeroDSolver` currently has implementations of different types of blood vessel blocks with non-linear resistors to model vascular stenoses, junctions between blood vessels, a heart valve block modeled using a hyperbolic tangent function, a cardiac chamber block modeled as a time-varying capacitor and inductor, and several boundary condition blocks including simple flow, pressure and resistors blocks, windkessel boundary conditions, coronary boundary conditions that include the intramyocardial pressure experienced by coronary arteries, as well as two-sided versions of windkessel and coronary boundary conditions that allow a user to build closed-loop circulation models [@Vignon-Clementel2006;@Kim2009;@kimcoronary;@Mirramezani2019;@menon2023predictors;@menon2024personalized].
 The input to `svZeroDSolver` is a `.json` file which specifies the simulation parameters (number of time steps, cardiac cycles, etc.), the types of blocks to be included in the specific model, the boundary conditions, and how the blocks are connected (typically using `junction` blocks).
 Each of these blocks generally requires several parameters which can be specified using a steady value or a list of time-varying values.
 The solver can either run simulations for a specified number of time steps and cardiac cycles, or until the difference in mean quantities between consecutive cardiac cycles is below a given threshold.